kkats/GO-SHIP-Easy-Ocean/Procedure.md

 ## 2. Clean reported data

 The station list prepared above is the seed of the clean data.
 Those stations listed in the station list will be incorporated in the output.
-Those stations commented out will not be.
+Those stations commented out will not.

 1. Use your favourite editor to edit the station list (`p06_1992.list`).
 Comment out (by `#` or `%`) those stations to be excluded.
 1. Run `reported_data()`;